 Deloitte is collaborating with select universities to discover and mentor the next generation of analytics talent

 Today’s universities are producing tomorrow’s leaders.
 Deloitte is collaborating with select universities to discover and mentor the next generation of analytics talent.
-Our University Relations Program focuses on preparing the best and brightest young people to drive innovation in business analytics theory, perform cutting-edge analytics research, and create tomorrow’s solutions today.
+Our University Program focuses on preparing the best and brightest young people to drive innovation in business analytics theory, perform cutting-edge analytics research, and create tomorrow’s solutions today.

 - University of Maryland’s Smith School of Business

 - Wharton School of the University of Pennsylvania